Welcome to CAMPAIN. We’re a non-partisan group pushing back against gross misinformation and misrepresentation in public affairs and news media.

 Many fear that if they put their head above the parapet on this topic, they themselves will be targeted as “antisemitic”, face legal action by well-funded opponents and lose financial support.
 Most of these organisations are working with slender resources so the potential financial consequences are very threatening.

 We therefore felt that there was a need for an organisation that is not politically aligned that will oppose misinformation and misrepresentation on principle, regardless of who is being targeted.

 We hope you will sign up to our newsletter and consider joining us, by pressing the appropriate buttons on our Home page.
 Thank you for listening.

 Transcript of our Home Page video

-In this video, our Chairman Rodney Watts explains that CAMPAIN is not politically aligned, and opposes misrepresentation on principle, and regardless of who is being targeted.
+In this video published in 2022, our former Chairman Rodney Watts explains that CAMPAIN is not politically aligned, and opposes misrepresentation on principle, and regardless of who is being targeted.
 We welcome all who support this approach, whether you come from the right, left or centre or have no previous political affiliation.
 Please bear this in mind where Rodney mentions the treatment of Jeremy Corbyn and his supporters.
 We have varied opinions about Corbyn’s economic programme and his approach to Brexit, but are united in our opposition to those who have defamed him with lies, or have chosen to remain silent about this momentous abuse.